Making great literacy lessons easy. Why join Plazoom?

 By Sue Drury

-Main Image for Emotive language – Teaching tips for KS2 vocabulary
+Main Image for Emotive language – Teaching tips, examples & resources for KS2

 Thank goodness you’re here!
 We were so worried.
 What on earth do you think you’ve been doing?
 But now you’ve arrived, there’s not a moment to lose!

-Assuming you have survived that emotional bombardment of an introduction, let’s calm down and consider just what is emotive language, anyway?
+Assuming you have survived that emotional bombardment of an introduction, let’s calm down and consider just what emotive language is, anyway.
 Actually, that’s really not such a difficult question.

 Emotive language word choice – Precision over power